ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 #### Key Rotation

 Token issuance associates all issued tokens with a particular choice of key.
-If a server issues tokens with many keys, then this may harm the anonymity of the Client.
+If an Issuer issues tokens with many keys, then this may harm the anonymity of the Client.
 For example, they would be able to map the Client's access patterns by inspecting which key each token they possess has been issued under.

-To prevent against this, servers MUST only use one private key for issuing tokens at any given time.
-Servers MAY use one or more keys for redemption to allow servers for seamless key rotation.
+To prevent against this, Issuers MUST only use one private key for issuing tokens at any given time.
+Servers MAY use one or more keys for redemption to allow Issuers for seamless key rotation.

 Servers may rotate keys as a means of revoking tokens issued under old or otherwise expired keys.
-Alternatively, servers may include expiration information as metadata alongside the token; See {{metadata}} for more discussion about metadata constraints.
+Alternatively, Issuers may include expiration information as metadata alongside the token; See {{metadata}} for more discussion about metadata constraints.
 Both techinques are equivalent since they cryptographically bind expiration to individual tokens.